How Do Endpoint Security Management Systems Operate?January 21, 2018 | By Comodo

 What Do Endpoint Security or Protection Tools Contain?

-To put it simply, endpoint security tools are usually a “combination of security tools like antimalware software, firewalls, vulnerability assessment tools, host-based intrusion detection/prevention systems” etc. They are to an enterprise network what antivirus is to a personal computer.
+To put it simply, endpoint security tools are usually a “combination of security tools like antimalware software, firewalls, vulnerability assessment tools, host-based intrusion detection/prevention systems” etc. They are to an enterprise network what antivirus software is to a personal computer.
 And the difference is that these endpoint security tools offer wider coverage than antivirus packages.

 Secures Devices (Endpoints) Against Physical Threats As Well